-OK, so the salt purging debate that has divided families and friends for centuries is neither right or wrong...kind of.
+OK, so the salt purging debate that has divided families and friends for centuries is neither right nor wrong...kind of.

 According to the study's findings, the absolute best thing you need to purge your crawfish the best way possible isn't something you can buy.

 If you've got the time, you can get a fantastic purge.
-Time is the number one thing you need for the best crawfish purge you can get.
+Time is the number one thing you need for the best crawfish purge possible.

 The LSU AgCenter reports "conventional commercial style purging for 12 hours or longer is the only known way to significantly reduce the size of the hindgut in cooked crawfish"